 J. D. Phillips, Bronte, Texas, August 11-One was baptized and a wanderer returned at Cleo, following the debate at Junction.
 The meeting at old Bula, near Littlefield, was not so well attended as we would have liked for it to have been.
 It was the busiest time of the year, and five Church of Christ meetings and several sectarian meetings were in progress in the communities round about.
 We are at Brazil, Ind., this week.
 Brother Henderson and family were over last Lord's day.
-So were the Carters, from Kingman, Indiana, and the souri Our work and association with the good Hollers, from Bloomington, Ind.
-Brother G. L. brethren here has been a labor of love, and we Hogland and family of Amorilla, Texas, were over one night to see us.
+So were the Carters, from Kingman, Indiana, and the

+Hollers, from Bloomington, Ind.
+Brother G. L. Hogland and family of Amorilla, Texas, were over one night to see us.
 They are vacationing in Ky.
 Ind., and Mo.
 We go tomorrow to Burr, Ky., where I will hold a ten days' meeting.
 Brother Dennis, and I will (D. V.) discuss the cup question at Burr later.
 I intend to be in Iowa for some work (a debate and possibly a meeting or two) in the late fall or early winter.
 Will be in W. Va., most of the time for the next eight months.
 Correspondents will please note that my address is now: Foster,, Boone County, W. Va.

 Brother L. I. Ooley and I have recently had a pleasant visit with Brothers C. W. and Allen Sommer in the office of the Apostolic Review, Indianapolis, Ind.
-We appreciate the hospitality and kindness shown, regardless of differences. -J. D. P.
+We appreciate the hospitality and kindness shown, regardless of differences.

+-J. D. P.